aosabook/500lines/dagoba/chapter.md

 We would still need to find a way to deal with the mutations, though, as the call site still has a reference to the original variable.
 Linear types would solve this by automatically taking the reference out of scope when the pipetype is called.
 Then we would assign it again in the call site's scope once the pipetype function returned its new version of the scope object.

 Linear types would allow us to avoid expensive copy-on-write schemes or complicated persistent data structures, while still retaining the benefits of immutability -- in this case, avoiding spooky action at a distance.
 Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
-Those walkie-talkies can be passed around from function to function, and cloned to create a whole set of walkie-talkies.
+Those walkie-talkies can be passed around from function to function, and cloned to create whole passel of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
-In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all those walkie-talkies squawking can really be a drag.
+In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can really be a drag.

 JS lacks linear types, but we can get the same effect if we're really, really disciplined.
 Which we will be.
 For now.

 TODO: discuss OPT note
 TODO: discuss incoming gremlins note
+TODO: "The advantages are that we can simplify our return value and cut down on garbage created in the components. instrumentation & debugging & cloning"

 #### In-N-Out